-If you visit Naples, you can’t miss Vesuvius.
-The volcano juts in the middle of the urban sprawl, as if the city first staked its claim on the land, and later the mountain decided to pop up.
-On its slanting slopes, houses and buildings cling, encroaching almost a third way up the summit.
-At night, lights shine on its darkened circumference, glittering like necklaces adorning a dark sleeping giant.
+If you visit Naples, Italy, you can’t miss Vesuvius.
+The volcano juts out in the middle of the urban sprawl.
+It looks as if the city had first staked its claim on the land, and then later the mountain decided to pop up and mess things up.
+On the volcano’s slanting slopes, houses and buildings cling, encroaching almost a third way up toward the summit.
+At night, the lights from these dwellings shine on its darkened circumference, glittering like necklaces adorning a dark sleeping volcano.

 At the elevation of 1,970 feet, we came to the last building along the road—the Vesuvius Observatory.
 Vesuvius is the world’s most studied and monitored volcano.
-Built in 1845 to monitor the slumbering giant, the observatory now hosts only a museum and library, the surveillance center having long ago moved to Naples, raising some speculations of an imminent eruption.
+Built in 1845 to monitor the slumbering giant, the observatory now hosts only a museum and library.
+The observatory’s surveillance center having long ago moved to Naples, raising some speculations of an imminent eruption.

 From this point onward the volcano is protected.
 The Vesuvius National Park was founded in 1995 by the Italian government to put a stop to the city spreading higher up its slope with illegal constructions.
 The park has nine nature trails.
 The most popular is the “Gran Cono,” or the Great Cone.
 Why?
 Because this trail takes you right up to the top, where you can circumvent the caldera.

 So we headed for the trailhead of Gran Cono.
 Parking our Fiat at a public parking area called “Quota 1000,” we were ready to tame the monster.
 But Vesuvius at this close range looked tamer than from the distance.
 A well-groomed Gran Cono switchback traced up the gray-black mountainside.
 At the entrance, an elderly park attendant was handing out wooden hiking sticks.

 Vesuvius – An Easy Hike up to the Summit